Getting Started With Python Requests - GET Requests

 In many web apps, it’s normal to connect to various third-party services by using APIs.
 When you use these APIs you can get access to data like weather information, sports scores, movie listings, tweets, search engine results, and pictures.
 You can also use APIs to add functionality to your app.
 Examples of these are payments, scheduling, emails, translations, maps, and file transfers.
 If you were to create any of those on your own it would take a ton of time, but with APIs, it can take only minutes to connect to one and access its features and data.

-In this article, I’m going to talk about the Python Requests library, which allows you to send HTTP requests in Python.
+In this article, we’ll learn about the Python Requests library, which allows you to send HTTP requests in Python.

-And since using an API is simply sending HTTP requests and receiving responses, Requests allows you to use APIs in Python.
-I’ll demonstrate the use of a language translation API here so you can see an example of how it works so you can potentially use it in your own apps.
+And since using an API is sending HTTP requests and receiving responses, Requests allows you to use APIs in Python.
+We’ll demonstrate the use of a language translation API here so you can see an example of how it works.

 Quick Overview of HTTP Requests